Aimar-Goni/AG_AIMedievalSim/README.md

         ![IMAGE: The Guild 2 - Screenshot showing characters moving between buildings in a medieval town.](https://raw.githubusercontent.com/Aimar-Goni/AG_AIMedievalSim/main/Images/image-4.png)

-        [FIG DESC: Figure 7.
+        [Figure 7.
 Gameplay screenshot from *The Guild 2* (4HEAD Studios, 2006), illustrating AI characters performing daily routines and moving between various town locations.
 This informed the desire for AG_AIMedievalSim's AI to exhibit similar scheduled behaviors, particularly with the day/night cycle.]

         ![BLUEPRINT IMAGE: AlesAndFables/AI/Decorators/MS_BTDecorator_IsNightTime.uasset - Logic inside the IsNightTime decorator.](https://raw.githubusercontent.com/Aimar-Goni/AG_AIMedievalSim/main/Images/image-5.png)

-        [FIG DESC: Figure 8.
+        [Figure 8.
 Blueprint graph for `UMS_BTDecorator_IsNightTime`.
 This decorator queries the `UMS_TimeSubsystem` to check if `IsNightTime()` is true.
 It's used in the Behavior Tree to gate behaviors like sleeping, ensuring AIs only attempt to sleep during appropriate hours, similar to scheduled activities in *The Guild*.]

 3.  **Banished (Shining Rock Software, 2014)**
     *   **Description:** A city-building strategy game where players guide a group of exiled travellers to grow and maintain a settlement.
 Resource management and citizen well-being are central.